-During the FY2023 CoC Program NOFO, HUD will continue the Tier 1 and Tier 2 funding selection process.
+During the FY2024 CoC Program NOFO, HUD will continue the Tier 1 and Tier 2 funding selection process.
 HUD will establish each CoC's Tier 1 and Tier 2 amounts based on the total amount of funds requested by eligible Renewal Project applications on the Renewal Project Listing combined with the eligible Renewal Project amount(s) that were reallocated as listed on the reallocation forms in the CoC Priority Listing.

-During the FY23 CoC Program NOFO, Tier 1 is equal to 93 percent of the CoC's Annual Renewal Demand (ARD) as described in Section I.B.3.j.(1) of the NOFO.
+During the FY24 CoC Program NOFO, Tier 1 is equal to 90 percent of the CoC's Annual Renewal Demand (ARD) as described in Section I.B.2.b.(1) of the NOFO minus the sum of all ARAs of non-competitive YHDP Renewal and YHDP Replacement projects.
 Project applications in Tier 1 will be conditionally selected from the highest scoring CoC to the lowest scoring CoC, provided the project applications pass both project eligibility and project quality threshold review, and if applicable, project renewal threshold.
-Any type of New or Renewal Project application can be placed in Tier 1, except CoC Planning.
+Any type of New or Renewal Project application can be placed in Tier 1, except CoC Planning & YHDP projects.

-Tier 2 is the difference between Tier 1 and the maximum amount of renewal, reallocation, and CoC Bonus funds that a CoC can apply for, but does not include CoC planning projects, or projects selected with DV Bonus funds.
+Tier 2 is the difference between Tier 1 and the maximum amount of CoC Renewal (including DV Renewal), CoC Reallocation, DV Bonus, DV Reallocation, and CoC Bonus funds that a CoC can apply for, but does not include CoC planning projects, or projects selected with DV Bonus funds.
 Project applications placed in Tier 2 will be assessed for project eligibility and project quality threshold requirements, and if applicable, project renewal threshold requirements.

-Funding will be determined using the CoC Application score as well as the factors listed in Section I.B.3.j. of the NOFO.
+Funding will be determined using the CoC Application score as well as the factors listed in Section